jdzool/dag-calculation-framework/README.md

 * Version control is possible
 * Each variable can be easily changed to allow for various types of analysis (for example sensitivity analysis)
-* Calculations can be tested to allow for repeatibility
+* Calculations can be tested to show repeatibility

 **However, the following challenges are not solved using this calculation framework:**
 * In this framework users must be able to understand this programming language (python) prior to implimenting calculations
 * (currently) Complex calculations are difficult to input.
-In the simplist of cases each note must be connected only with simple mathematical opperators.
+In the simplist of cases each node must be connected only with simple mathematical opperators.
+For further work on more complex implimentations see the ```work_in_progress``` folder.

 # Implementation